Preventive Maintenance with Machine Monitoring: The Way to Minimize Failures

 How Machine Monitoring Enhances Preventive Maintenance Strategies

 By the way, predictive analytics models also use historical and live data to forecast failure probabilities.
-This of course enables maintenance schedules to align with actual machine conditions rather than arbitrary timelines.
+This, of course, enables maintenance schedules to align with actual machine conditions rather than arbitrary timelines.
 For instance, an automotive manufacturer might monitor hydraulic press cycles and oil quality, scheduling maintenance only when data indicates degradation.
 This precision reduces spare parts inventory costs and ensures technicians focus on critical tasks.

 Steps to Implement a Machine Monitoring-Driven Preventive Maintenance